 Robust Sequential Test Required?

-Proposals for main Yes.
-Refer to Policy

-town centre uses RC1 of the Local

-not located within Plan (2018).

-a designated

-centre

-Proposals for Yes, if proposal

-main town centre has a floor area of

-uses within a 300m2 or above.

-local centre Refer to Policy RC1

-of the Local Plan

-(2018).

-Proposals for Yes, if proposal

-main town centre has a floor area of

-uses within an 250m2 or below.

-edge of centre or Refer to Policy RC1

-retail and leisure of the Local Plan

-parks (2018).
+Proposals for main town centre uses not located within a designated centre Yes.
+Refer to Policy RC1 of the Local Plan (2018).
+Proposals for main town centre uses within a local centre Yes, if proposal has a floor area of 300m2 or above.
+Refer to Policy RC1 of the Local Plan (2018).
+Proposals for main town centre uses within an edge of centre or retail and leisure parks Yes, if proposal has a floor area of 250m2 or below.
+Refer to Policy RC1 of the Local Plan (2018).

-^{}The test must consider all of the Borough's designated centres and follow the sequential hierarchy.
+\The test must consider all of the Borough's designated centres and follow the sequential hierarchy.
 Where it is established that no suitable sites are available within the designated centres, an alternative acceptable location may be a location accessible by a choice of means of transport and/or which offers significant regeneration benefits.

-^{} The test must consider all of the Borough's designated centres and follow the sequential hierarchy.
+\\ The test must consider all of the Borough's designated centres and follow the sequential hierarchy.
 Where it is established that no suitable designated centres are available to accommodate the proposals, an alternative centre, accessible by a choice of transport and/or which offers significant regeneration benefits, may be acceptable.

-^{}The test must consider all of the Borough's designated centres and follow the sequential hierarchy.
+\\\The test must consider all of the Borough's designated centres and follow the sequential hierarchy.
 Where it is established that no suitable designated centres are available to accommodate the proposals, an alternative centre, accessible by a choice of transport and/or which offers significant regeneration benefits, may be acceptable.